jordirdp/Roboline/README.md

 ### Montaje
 ![Imagen](/Images/Imagen.jpeg)

-🔧Conexiones a pines Arduino UNO:
+🔧 Conexiones a pines Arduino UNO:
 - A00 = QTR-8A pin 1
 - A01 = QTR-8A pin 2
 - A02 = QTR-8A pin 3